teraone/heon2-docu/project-settings/domains.md

 {: .no_toc }
 Let's say you want to use `www.example.com` for your site.
 We recommend to also add the root domain `example.com` to your project.
 Your site will then also be reachable under both domains.

+Please notice: `www.example.com` and `example.com`(a.k.a. root domain) are two different domains.
+If you wand to use both you will have to add each of them seperatly.

 Please note: We redirect all requests to the default domain.
 This prevents duplicate content.